-What if I cannot afford to pay redundancy?
+What if I cannot afford to pay redundancy can a CVA help?

-If you feel your business could only survive if you could cut headcount quickly by 25% but you think this is too expensive and impossible to do then please read this page.
+Making redundancies for a company in a CVA is cost free as the government will pick up the cost.
+This is especially useful If you feel your business could only survive if you could cut headcount quickly by 25% but you think this is too expensive and impossible to do.

 When a company has a cash flow crisis the biggest cost suddenly looks critical.
 This is usually staff.